PDAL/PDAL/doc/stages/writers.fbi.rst

 writers.fbi
 ===========

-The **fbi writer** writes the `FastBinary file format'.
-FastBinary is the internal format for TerraScan.
+The **fbi writer** writes the `FastBinary file format`.
+FastBinary is the internal format for `TerraScan <https://terrasolid.com/products/terrascan/>`__.
 This driver allows to write FBI files in version 1 of the FBI specification.

 .. note::

     Support for all point attributes in LAS 1.2 format so data can be converted between LAS 1.2 and Fast Binary formats without any loss of point attribute information.

 Point attributes are stored as attribute streams instead of point records.
 This makes it possible for reading software to read only those attributes it is interested in.